nl-design-system/utrecht/README.md

 5. `git checkout main` to switch to the main branch, if you previously worked in this repository.
 6. `git pull` to get to the latest version of the main branch
 7. `pnpm install` to download and install all the dependencies
+8. `pnpm build` to build files referenced from dist

 ### Run Docusaurus on your computer

 1. Open Terminal
 2. Ensure your current directory is `utrecht`
 3. Run `pnpm install` to ensure the latest and greatest of all dependencies
-4. Run `pnpm run docs`
+5. 4.
+Run `pnpm run docs`
-5. The local version of docusaurus will be running on [`localhost:3000/utrecht`](http://localhost:3000/utrecht)
+6. The local version of docusaurus will be running on [`localhost:3000/utrecht`](http://localhost:3000/utrecht)
-6. Press `Control+C` in your terminal to stop Docusaurus
+7. Press `Control+C` in your terminal to stop Docusaurus

 Read the `packages/docusaurus/README.md` for docusaurus details